Tuesday, January 20, 2026

 Share

-Protect your skin and the planet with these sustainable and cruelty-free reef-safe sunscreens — perfect for every skin type.
+Protect your skin and the planet with the best cruelty-free and reef-safe eco sunscreens for your face — perfect for every skin type.

-The fat-soluble vitamin helps the body absorb and retain calcium and phosphorus, both of which are crucial for building strong bones.
+Don’t let the sunscreen marketers of the world fool you.
+Unless you’re a vampire, getting a little sun each day is good for you.
+According to Johns Hopkins Medicine, moderate sun exposure has many benefits, including helping the body produce vitamin D. The fat-soluble vitamin helps the body absorb and retain calcium and phosphorus, both of which are crucial for building strong bones.
 Studies show that vitamin D may help minimize the growth of cancer cells, mitigate infections, and reduce inflammation.
 Vitamin D deficiency has even been linked to depression.
 Exposure to sunlight can help increase the production of serotonin in the brain—a chemical that’s associated with boosting moods.

 So, how much sun is too much?
 Well, that all depends on your skin type.
-For example, according to the National Library of Medicine, ultraviolet radiation becomes harmful to those with fair skin after about five to ten minutes.
+For example, according to the National Library of Medicine, ultraviolet radiation can be harmful to those with fair skin after about five to ten minutes.
 Those with dark skin tend to get sunburned after more than 60 minutes of sunlight exposure.

 Too much sun exposure can cause ultraviolet radiation to penetrate the skin’s inner layers, damaging cells.
 This can lead to discoloration of the skin, premature aging, and even skin cancer.
 One in three cancers diagnosed is skin cancer, according to the World Health Organization.